ExWeiv/weiv-data/app/DOCS.md

 ### Using Atlas Managed X.509

-When we set IP address to "allow any ip address" it's much better to use X.509 instead of username and password.
-You can still use username and password method which will be fine when you are starting but we suggest X.509 method or any available method in MongoDB Atlas.
+You can still use username and password method (SCRAM) which will be fine when you are starting but if you want to use X.509 here is how.
+Username and password method is easier and more secure with weiv-data library.
+Just create strong passwords!

 Let us explain how does weiv-data works when connecting to clusters so you can better understand which options you can use for authentication.